-Swiss Federal Securities Turnover Tax
+Swiss Federal Securities Transfer Tax

-The issue and the sale/purchase of a Bond on the issuance day (primary market transaction) are not subject to Swiss federal securities turnover tax (Umsatzabgabe).
-Secondary market dealings in Bonds are in principle subject to the Swiss federal securities turnover tax at a rate of up to 0.15% of the purchase price of the Bonds, however, only if a securities dealer in Switzerland or Liechtenstein, as defined in the Swiss Federal Stamp Duty Act (Bundesgesetz über die Stempelabgaben), is a party or acts as an intermediary to the transaction and no exemption applies.
+The issue and the sale of a Bond on the issuance day (primary market transaction) are not subject to Swiss federal securities transfer tax (Umsatzabgabe).
+Secondary market dealings in Bonds may be subject to the Swiss federal securities transfer tax at a rate of up to 0.15% of the purchase price of the Bonds, however, only if a securities dealer in Switzerland or Liechtenstein, as defined in the Swiss Federal Stamp Duty Act (Bundesgesetz über die Stempelabgaben), is a party or acts as an intermediary to the transaction and no exemption applies.